Custom Agents

 Strings passed to info() will be rendered as markdown.
 In addition to strings you can also pass arbitrary JSON serialisable objects to info().

-Grouping with Steps
+Grouping with Spans

 ...